Bastion Servers (Jump Hosts)

 resources:myBastion:type: bastionproperties:runCommandsAtLaunch:- yum update- yum install postgresql.x86_64 -y

-All bastion hosts are using latest Amazon Linux 2023 operating system.
+All bastion hosts use the latest Amazon Linux 2023 operating system.

 SSM sessions